 In our four-article series, we will guide you through these 20 examples of how to improve digital banking customer experience.
 After reading each of these articles, you can check in with your financial app and evaluate what user experience improvements can be made.
 To make it even more convenient for you, we have included a UX checklist at the end of this article.

-List of usual banking CX issues and ways to instantly fix them
+List of usual mobile banking solutions UX issues and ways to instantly fix them through Fintech design

 1. Security first: make it quick to block the card

 Most users spend their money using payment cards, so all operations regarding cards should be easily accessible through every channel.
 This is especially true when it comes to nerve-wracking security situations in which immediate action is required, such as losing a card or getting robbed.

 More and more banks allow users to manage their payment cards from the financial app.
 Here, it's crucial that the scenarios with a huge impact are accessible in an easy way.
 The card allows direct access to the user's hard-earned money.
 So, for the customers, it's very important that they are able to manage the security settings.

 Imagine the user’s feelings and reactions if the card is stolen.
 First of all, the user is very anxious about his or her finances: what if somebody accesses their account?
 What if somebody withdraws all the cash they have?
 What if somebody makes fake reservations using their card?